elipinska/codeclan_wk4_day4_student_enrolment_lab/student_enrollment_lab.md

 - Create a view to show all the students DONE

 Part 5
-- Create a view to create a new student
+- Create a view to create a new studentnDONE
-  - hard code a drop down of house names
+  - hard code a drop down of house names DONE

 Part 6

 A house can be one of Fire, Water, Earth or Air and should be stored in the database with:
   - A name
-  - Optionally, a url for a logo
+  - Optionally, a url for a logo DONE

   - Create a table for houses
   - Create a ruby model that can save() the details of a house
-  - Seed the database
+  - Seed the database DONE

 Part 7
   - Add a method to House to find all houses